t-beigbeder/otvl_blog/docs/blog/k3s-gpu-node.md

 - [NVIDIA Device Plugin for Kubernetes](https://github.com/NVIDIA/k8s-device-plugin), already mentioned above

 also important under the "Containers and NVIDIA GPUs" tab:

 - [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/index.html), under which
 - [Architecture overview](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/arch-overview.html)

-but they shouldn't be recommended to get started, as we don't understand at first how those components rely on each other.
+but they shouldn't be recommended to get started, as we don't understand at first how those components rely to each other.

 ### Scheduling GPUs with Kubernetes